Elaeocarpus angustifolius: Indian subcontinent

-In the Indian subcontinent it grows in the Gangetic plain in the foothills of the Himalayas.
+In the Indian subcontinent it grows in the Indo-Gangetic Plain in the foothills of the Himalayas.
 It grows on Sri Lanka, but it is not particularly common.

 Pacific Islands

 It is native to New Caledonia, Vanuatu, and the Santa Cruz Islands.
 It occurs on Fiji.

 In New Caledonia it occurs across Grande Terre (from Prony Bay to Poum), the Isle of Pines (île des Pins) and the Loyalty Islands (Lifou, Maré, Ouvéa).
 Note that E. angustifolius has often been imported from Australia to New Caledonia as an ornamental plant, and according to the Australians these plants may technically actually be E. grandis, although this is a moot point if these two names are synonyms.

 Specimens of E. angustifolius were planted in Oahu in the 1930s and have subsequently become naturalised in nearby forests.
 Note that the plants in Hawaii were introduced from Australia and may technically actually be E. grandis, although this is a moot point if these two names are synonyms.

 The species is also reported to have been introduced from Australia and to invade intact and secondary forests in Samoa, although it may actually be native, and the report likely technically refers to E. grandis.

 Although some sources state the species is native to Guam, this is a mistake.
 In the 1971 article The Flora of Guam, B. C. Stone recorded E. sphaericus (sensu Schum.) as being native to Guam.
 In a 1979 article in the same journal updating the wider flora of the region, A geographical checklist of the Micronesian Dicotyledonae, Fosberg et al. stated Stone's E. sphaericus (updated to E. angustifolius) was in fact E. joga.
 Confusingly, Fosberg et al. also state that E. grandis has been introduced to Palau.
-Coode writes in 2010 that E. joga, and its pro parte synonym E. carolinensis, needs to be re-examined (it falls outside the purview of his paper) to see if it truly is an independent species and not a synonym, and to which section of the genus Elaeocarpus it belongs -like E. grandis, if it belongs to section Ganitrus this is a biogeographic oddity, all other species appear to have evolved in the Malay Archipelago.
+Coode writes in 2010 that E. joga, and its pro parte synonym E. carolinensis, needs to be re-examined (it falls outside the purview of his paper) to see if it truly is an independent species and not a synonym, and to which section of the genus Elaeocarpus it belongs—ike E. grandis, if it belongs to section Ganitrus this is a biogeographic oddity, all other species appear to have evolved in the Malay Archipelago.
 If it is a synonym, this would expand the native distribution to throughout the Mariana Islands and in the nation of Palau.